Facelift in the Washington, DC Metro

 When can I resume regular exercise after facelift surgery?

 Strenuous activities or exercise after plastic surgery will increase the risk of bleeding, swelling, and bruising.
 Activity restriction during the recovery period varies based on the operation performed and patient’s medical condition.
 Light activities, such as slow walking, may be performed soon after anesthesia.
-Heavy activity, such as aerobics, yoga, cycling, running, heavy lifting, or similar vigorous activities are allowed 2 weeks after the procedure.
+Heavy activity, such as aerobics, yoga, cycling, running, heavy lifting, or similar vigorous activities are typically allowed 2 weeks after the procedure.
 Contact sports are generally allowed after 6 weeks.

 Will I need time off work or school after facelift surgery?